AØKA08185U Tax Policy

 15 February 2021

-Note: If only a few students have registered the reexam it might change to oral including the date, time and place, which will be informed in KUNet or by the Examination Office.
+If changed to oral the date and time will be informed in KUNet or by the Examination Office.

 Information about the reexam will be available in the Digital Exam early February.